 The recipe, with video, is on the Stuffed Turkey Roll page – dive there for the roast and come back for the sides.

 You really can’t beat classic roasties and these can be made oven ready; just resist the temptation to fridge them overnight, presuming you’re preparing your gift the day before.
 Bog-standard potatoes, parboiled until they almost fall apart, seasoned and kickstarted in hot fat can sit in the dish happily at kitchen temperature overnight.

 The root vegetables plus sprouts is my favourite selection.
 And don’t omit garlic – the squishy cloves will be worth fighting for at the table.
 Veggies will benefit from marinating in spices and oils; they will be divine when simply roasted for 40 minutes with a shake-and-toss halfway through.

 I know disposable dishes are wasteful but it’s a special occasion – foil containers with lids are completely fit for the purpose.
 The lid can be used for covering the turkey instead of foil, as long as not on too tightly.

 That, fortunately, doesn’t pose a problem!
 Find a pretty gift box and fill it with mince pies, stollen bites, mini panettone, zimtsterne, spongata, black Christmas cake, fruitcake slices or whatever your heart wishes to gift.
 Merry Christmas!

-takeaway christmas dinnerServings: 4-6Time: 2-3 plus cooking
+takeaway christmas dinnerServings: 4-6Time: 3 hours

 - For the turkey roll, see recipe and video below